 - Whether or not the victim resides at home or in an assisted living facility or nursing home

-(For information on each state’s mandatory reporting statutes, see “Resources” at the end of this course.)
+(For information on locating each state’s elder abuse statutes, see “Resources” at the end of this course.)

 Dependent adult abuse and elder abuse laws provide for evaluations and assessments of alleged abused dependent adults and elders.
 These laws seek to provide services and make referrals to assist abused adults to acquire a safe living arrangement.
 Adult Protective Service agencies are available in most jurisdictions.